graphcommerce-org/graphcommerce/docs/content/getting-started/overview.md

 # GraphCommerce magento-graphcms example overview

-GraphCommerce offers a magento-graphcms example that provides an approachable path to building GraphCommerce custom e-commerce storefront.
+GraphCommerce offers a magento-graphcms example that provides an approachable path to building GraphCommerce custom Magento e-commerce storefront.
 This guide describes what's included in the magento-graphcms example and how you can begin exploring it.